SeanTFarr/SeanTFarr/README.md

 ## ☕ A little about me...

 - was bitten by the data analytics bug a while back and hooked ever since
-- currently in a data analytics course at UCF
+- recently completed a data analytics course at UCF
 - love to learn new things
 - addicted to coffee!